-2. Modelling supply chain structures for mobility services
+3. Modelling supply chain structures for mobility services

-2.1 The supply chain structures
+3.1 The supply chain structures

 The setting for our analysis is illustrated in Fig. 1.
 Let there be two types of transport services, Mode 1 and 2, such as public transport and bike-sharing services.
 Each service supports two links (components) required to travel from the origin to the destination.
 A denotes the upstream segment, and B the downstream segment.
-Travellers can use four combinations A_i and B_j (i, j=1, 2).
-Hence, the service components A_1 versus A_2 and B_1 versus B_2 are substitutes; conversely, A_1 and B_2 are complements and A_2 and B_1 are complements as well.
-We assume that all travellers are making trips from the single origin to the single destination and have to use a complete bundle using one segment A and one segment B, so no individual segments are made (no partial trips).
+Travellers can use four combinations $A_i$ and $B_i$ (i, j=1, 2).
+Hence, the service components $A_1$ versus $A_2$ and $B_1$ versus $B_2$ are substitutes; conversely, $A_1$ and $B_2$ are complements and $A_2$ and $B_1$ are complements as well.
+We assume that all travellers are making trips from the single origin to the single destination and have to use a complete bundle using one segment A and one segment B. so no individual segments are made (no partial trips).
 We consider two cases presented in Fig. 1: one with and one without a platform provider.
 The left panel represents the case of two independent firms that compete for individual trips.
 In the right-hand panel a MaaS-provider is added, which provides the two multimodal services shown as diagonals in the diagram.
-Hence, we focus on the stylised, symmetric case where each trip has two segments and each segment can be travelled via one of two modes.4 So the MaaS provider saves people the hassle of buying two segments and instead they can buy one full trip from the MaaS provider.
-Naturally, when staying within a mode and company-i.e. using A_1 and B_1 or A_2 and B_2 -one also needs to buy only the combined trip.
+Hence, we focus on the stylised, symmetric case where each trip has two segments and each segment can be travelled via one of two modes.
+So the MaaS provider saves people the hassle of buying two segments and instead they can buy one full trip from the MaaS provider.
+Naturally, when staying within a mode and company-i.e. using $A_1$ and $B_1$ or $A_2$ and $B_2$ -one also needs to buy only the combined trip.
 We assume that the key proposition of MaaS is to sell multimodal trips.
 The situation with the two independent firms without MaaS will serve as a reference situation for the analysis.
+Table 1 summarises the used notation.